steakscience/steakscience/_posts/2019-12-07-november-media-journal.md

 This show was supposed to be Amazon’s answer to *Game of Thrones*.
 An expansive world with many distinct factions, fueled by good writing and captivating characters.
 Unfortunately, season 1 landed, had poor pacing and questionable writing, and the show fell out of Amazon’s graces.

 Fast forward several seasons, the show has new showrunners and writers, and the show has finally found its voice.
 Earlier in its run, the show irresponsibly portrayed the Nazis in a pretty glossy light.
 But in this final season, the characters start to examine their own flaws for first time (how did we get here? how did we erase our history and exterminate millions because of their race?).
-And the show examines itself too — finally adding black characters who were absent previously, and they are portrayed as the real strength and backbone of the American resistance and a symbol of the timeless fight against oppression.
+And the show examines itself too—finally adding black characters who were absent previously, and they are portrayed as the real strength and backbone of the American resistance and a symbol of the timeless fight against oppression.

 All of this came together too late of course, but the final season is quite a spectacle and I hope you watch it.